Café racer: Subculture

-"Rockers" were a young and rebellious rock and roll subculture who wanted to escape the convention of mainstream 1950s UK culture.
+The term "Rockers" was applied to a young and rebellious rock and roll subculture who wanted to escape the convention of mainstream 1950s UK culture.
 Owning a fast, personalised, and distinctive café racer gave them status and allowed them to ride between transport cafés in and around towns and cities.
-Biker lore has it that one goal was to reach "the ton" (100 mph) along a route where the rider would leave from a café, race to a predetermined point, and return to the café before a single song could play on the jukebox, called record-racing.
+Biker lore has it that one goal was to reach "the ton" (100 mph along a route where the rider would leave from a café, race to a predetermined point, and return to the café before a single song could play on the jukebox, called record-racing.
 However, author Mike Seate contends that record-racing is a myth, the story having originated in an episode of the BBC Dixon of Dock Green television show.
-Café racers are remembered as being especially fond of rockabilly music and their image is now embedded in today's rockabilly culture.

-The café racer subculture has created a separate look and identity with modern café racers taking style elements from American greasers, British rockers, 70s bikers, and modern motorcycle riders to create a global style of their own.